Your guide to doing business in Kenya

-Situated on the western shores of the Indian Ocean, and sharing land borders with Somalia, Ethiopia, South Sudan, Uganda, and Tanzania, Kenya has become one of East Africa’s most prominent economies, with a GDP of around $70.53 billion, and a growth rate of 5.8% in 2016.
-Built on a traditionally strong agricultural sector, and having developed rapidly in the 21st century, Kenya’s economy is now the largest in the East and Central Africa region, with a range of high performance industries including tourism, telecommunications, energy, mining, and oil exploration.
-Driven by numerous government reforms, Kenya’s business landscape is changing positively and positioning to become more attractive to foreign investment, especially in terms of starting small or medium-sized businesses.
-A continental gateway, Kenya is a thriving hub for regional and international investment interests - and organisations wishing to set up in the country may find a range of business support services, including global payroll providers, to help with the process.
-Kenya’s global reach is also growing: the country is a member-state of the EAC, the Commonwealth of Nations, and has close relations with its neighbours around the African Great Lakes.
-In 2017, the World Bank ranked Kenya 92 on its Ease of Doing Business Survey - an improvement of 21 places from its previous standing.
+On the western shores of the Indian Ocean, and sharing land borders with Somalia, Ethiopia, South Sudan, Uganda, and Tanzania, Kenya has become one of East Africa’s most prominent economies, with a 2019 GDP of around $99.25 billion and a growth rate of 5.6%.
+Built on a strong agricultural sector, and having developed rapidly in the 21st century, Kenya’s economy is now the largest in the East and Central Africa region, with a range of high-performance industries including tourism, telecommunications, energy, mining, and oil exploration.
+Driven by numerous government reforms, Kenya’s business landscape is changing positively and positioning to become more attractive to foreign investment, especially small to medium-sized enterprises.
+A continental gateway, Kenya is a thriving hub for regional and international business interests, and organisations seeking to set up in the country will find a range of business support services to help with the process.
+Kenya is a member of the UN, the IMF, COMESA, the Commonwealth of Nations, and the EAC trade bloc, and has close social and economic relations with its neighbours around the African Great Lakes.
+In 2019, the World Bank ranked Kenya 56 on its Ease of Doing Business Survey.

 There are plenty of reasons to regard Kenya as an investment target, including: